-- There is a lot of freedom with franchise consulting. franchise consultants decide how much, when, and where they will work.
+- There is a lot of freedom with franchise consulting.
+With a consultant role, you decide how much, when, and where they will work.

-- The success of a franchise consultant depends on the effort he or she puts in.
+- The success of a franchise business consultant depends on the effort he or she puts in.

 - Franchising is a booming industry.
 According to the International Franchise Association (IFA), franchising contributed $825.4 billion of economic output into the U.S. economy in 2022 and represented 3% of the total nominal Gross Domestic Product (GDP).

 - By joining IFPG, the leading franchise consultant company, IFPG Franchise Consultants learn from the industry’s most experienced professionals and have access to hundreds of the leading franchise brands.

 - The role of a franchise business consultant is pivotal in the success of both the potential franchisee and the franchisor.

-- As part of IFPG’s franchise consulting group, franchise consultants become part of an extended “franchise family.”
-They work closely with fellow members to ensure their candidate finds a business that matches their interests, background, budget and desired lifestyle.
+- As part of IFPG’s franchise consultant group, a franchise business consultant becomes part of an extended “franchise family.”
+They work closely with fellow franchise consultant group members to ensure their candidate finds a business that matches their interests, background, budget and desired lifestyle.

-- The main priority for IFPG Franchise Consultants is ethical business practices.
+- The main priority for IFPG Certified Franchise Consultants is ethical business practices.
 All IFPG Franchise Consultants follow the IFPG Code of Ethics.

 - IFPG Franchise Consultants have been instrumental in the industry’s accelerated growth.
 The greatest source of franchise leads that become deals are thanks to franchise referral consultants.

 Free Franchise Consulting

-Working with a franchise consultant is a no-brainer for prospective franchisees.
+Working with a certified franchise consultant is a no-brainer for prospective franchisees.
 Franchise consultants provide consultation services for free.
 Instead of charging the candidate, they are paid by the franchisor once the candidate decides to move forward and signs a contract (a.k.a franchise agreement).
 The role of a consultant differs depending on who they’re working with at the time.